 5.1.
-The key challenges faced by LVJB over the period of the Service Plan within its three main business areas were identified as follows:-
+The key challenges faced by LVJB over the period of the new Service Plan within its three main business areas have been identified as follows:-

-Within Electoral Registration:- to plan for and ensure that individual electoral registration continues to be managed successfully; to respond to, and implement changes which result from the electoral reform review process; to plan for and ensure service delivery for each election arising over the period of the Service Plan; to ensure the completeness and accuracy of the Electoral Registers.
+Within Electoral Registration:- to respond to, and implement changes which result from any electoral reform throughout the currency of the Service Plan; to plan for and ensure service delivery for each election arising over the period of the Service Plan; to implement changes which result from any boundary review and polling district review processes; to ensure the completeness and accuracy of the Electoral Registers.